open-feature/openfeature.dev/blog/2024-08-21-dotnet-sdk-v2.md

 Generally, application authors won't have to make many changes.

-As mentioned above, some async methods have been changed to confirm to .NET conventions.
+As mentioned above, some async methods have been changed to conform to .NET conventions.
 Evaluation methods now have the "Async" suffix, and accept an optional cancellationToken:

 ```csharp